medusa-project/metaslurper/README.md

 # Test

-I usually run the tests from my IDE, adding all of the required environment variables into the run configuration.
-You could also create a `test.sh` that exports them and the invokes `mvn clean test`.
+`mvn test` runs the tests, but you will need to set all of the environment variables listed above first.
+You could create a `test.sh` that does that, or you could put the variables in a `test.env` file and run the tests using `docker compose --build`.

 # Adding services